 Maurits Cornelis Escher is one of the world’s most famous graphic artists.
-His art is enjoyed by millions of people all over the world, as can be seen on the many web sites on the internet.
+His art is enjoyed by millions of people all over the world, as can be seen on the many websites on the internet.

-He is most famous for his so-called impossible constructions, such as Ascending and Descending, Relativity, his Transformation Prints, such as Metamorphosis I, Metamorphosis II and Metamorphosis III, Sky & Water I or Reptiles.
+He is most famous for his so-called impossible constructions, such as Ascending and Descending, Relativity, and his Transformation Prints, such as Metamorphosis I, Metamorphosis II and Metamorphosis III, Sky & Water I or Reptiles.

 But he also made some wonderful, more realistic work during the time he lived and traveled in Italy.

 Castrovalva for example, where one already can see Escher’s fascination for high and low, close by and far away.
 The lithograph Atrani, a small town on the Amalfi Coast was made in 1931, but comes back for example, in his masterpiece Metamorphosis I and II.